 The Hong Kong Inspection Body Accreditation Scheme (HKIAS) is operated by the Hong Kong Accreditation Service (HKAS).
 HKAS also operates the Hong Kong Laboratory Accreditation Scheme (HOKLAS) and the Hong Kong Certification Body Accreditation Scheme (HKCAS).
 HKIAS started to accept applications from 15 December 1999.
 Initially, it only provided accreditation for consumer product inspection.
-The products covered include toys and children's products, textiles, garments, electrical and electronic products, giftware, medical and health products, furniture, cookware and tableware and other consumer products.
 From 1 April 2002, accreditation service is extended to inspection of construction products and inspection of welds.
-To enhance the creditability of the inspecion bodies of the "Indoor Air Quality Certification Scheme" which is administered by Environmental Protection Department of the Hong Kong SAR Government, HKIAS further extended its accreditation service to cover indoor air quality inspection from 20 July 2006.
-Accredited inspection bodies may issue inspection reports and certificates bearing the HKIAS accreditation mark according to the HKIAS regulations.
+To enhance the creditability of the inspection bodies of the "Indoor Air Quality Certification Scheme" which is administered by Environmental Protection Department of the Hong Kong SAR Government, HKIAS further extended its accreditation service to cover indoor air quality inspection from 20 July 2006.
+On 20 December 2017, accreditation service for scene of crime investigation also became available.
+Accredited inspection bodies may issue inspection reports and certificates bearing the HKIAS accreditation symbol according to the HKIAS regulations.

 To lodge an application, the applicant inspection body should complete the application form, HKIAS 005 and the assessment questionnaire, HKIAS 007.
 The completed forms and all necessary documents should be returned to the HKAS Executive together with a cheque for the application fee.
 The applicant inspection body should specify clearly the scope of accreditation sought in HKIAS 007.
 The forms, accreditation criteria documents and the fee schedule is available from the HKAS Executive or through this link : Publications